001priyanshu/loan-app/Readme.md

 5. cd client
 6. npm install
 7. npm run dev
+8. now setup .env file in the server
+9. first mongoDB url as DATABASE_URL
+10. PORT=5000
 After these commands you can able to view the app on http://localhost:3000